-So, it’s possible that the next major No Guns Life sequel after Episode 24 will be called No Guns Life Season 3.
+Unless the title is changed on MyAnimeList, No Guns Life sequel after Episode 24 will likely be labeled No Guns Life Season 3 by FUNimation, Hulu, etc.

-Whatever the next season is labeled, the biggest holdup on any anime sequel is the progress rate of the manga creator.
+However you want to label the next season, the biggest holdup on any anime sequel is the progress rate of the manga creator.
 Since new chapters are released monthly, it could take several years before there is enough source material for the No Guns Life sequel.

-Therefore, it seems likely that Madhouse could produce No Guns Life Season 2 in 2021 or 2022 at the earliest.
+There is also the issue of anime studio scheduling, which needs to be done years in advance.
+Therefore, it seems likely that Madhouse could produce No Guns Life Season 2 in 2022 or 2023 at the earliest.

 No Guns Life Season 2 spoilers (plot summary/synopsis)

 Note: This article was initially published before No Guns Life Episode 24 aired in Japan.
-Spoilers for No Guns Life Season 2 will be added after the 2nd cour’s finale has aired in June 2020.
+Spoilers for No Guns Life Season 2 assume the sequel will pick up with manga Volume 7.